How to Visit the Coba Ruins from Tulum

 Ahhhh.
 There is soo much conflicting information on the web about how to visit the Coba Ruins.
 Can you still climb the Coba Ruins?
 Is there a collectivo to the Coba Ruins?
 How can you visit the Coba Ruins from Tulum (without a rental car or crazy expensive tour)?
 Luckily I got alllll the answers for ya right here.

 Daniel and I did a day trip to the Coba Ruins and nearby cenotes and had an awesome time.
-Here’s a step by step guide on how to visit the Coba Ruins from Tulum!
+Here’s a step by step guide on how to visit the Coba Ruins from Tulum without a car!

 First things first, how do you get there?
-There are plenty of options on how to visit the Coba Ruins, you can take a collectivo, bus, or taxi to them from Tulum.
+There are plenty of options to visit the Coba Ruins no matter what budget or schedule you’re working with.
+Use the info below to visit the Coba Ruins from Tulum by collectivo, bus, or taxi on your trip.

 Getting back to Tulum from the Coba Ruins by bus is similar.
 There’s a storefront selling ADO tickets right near the entrance to the parking lot for the ruins.
 Here they’ll tell you the schedule.
 There’s a first class bus back to Tulum from the ruins at 3:10 for 86 pesos per person.
 Or, you can wait until 5 pm or 7 pm for the second class Mayab bus.